matrixxdev/FusionOS/README.md

 # PrismOS
-A linux distro made by matrix.py
+A new linux distro developed and maintained by MatrixStudios